Minaljain12/minaljain12.github.io/posts/hire_me.md

 Whether it's a mobile app, a startup idea, building a bicycle, or architecting an off-grid homestead, I enjoy the process of planning and creating ambitious ideas.
 Specifically, I love collaborating with kind and fun people to develop efficient and useful products to improve lives.

-I’m a strong mobile developer with experience leading teams, and expect to be programming for a few more years.
-I've done lots of product/project management, and would love a Junior Product Designer/Manager role where I can perfect my skills in this area.
-I want to be involved in architecture design, train other developers in best practices, help improve technical hiring, and use my rounded skill set to create well built products.
+I’m a strong mobile developer with experience leading the product/project management for teams, and would love a role where I can utilize my product design and management skills.
+I want to be involved in architecture design, mentor/train other developers in best practices, help improve technical hiring, and use my rounded skill set to create well built products.

 I'm looking for a position where I can have the opportunity to use my user-centric product development skills, and dream of working for a company whose mission I firmly believe in.
 I look for jobs about which I am passionate because this allows me to be extremely productive and creative, but also gives me the opportunity to grow.